 Can you think of any organizations that would benefit the most from a funnel?
 The least?

-I can't think of an organization that would not benefit from a funnel.
+I can't think of an organization that would not benefit from a marketing funnel.
 On the surface, funnels may resemble a used car salesperson.
 However, it’s clear that funnels are a process for helping potential customers make an informed decision.
 Characteristics of organizations that benefit the most from funnels include: those who have a need to schedule more appointments, organizations that have a large volume of website traffic with little or no qualified leads and those who have a clearly-defined traditional sales process.
 I would caution not to make the assumption that higher-end products and services need more of a ‘hands-on’ approach.
 Marketing funnels work well for high-ticket items.

 While every organization can benefit from a marketing funnel, not every organization is ready for a marketing funnel.
 Characteristics of organizations that are not ready for a marketing funnel include: Those who have not distinctly defined their ideal buyer, organizations who struggle to explain the benefit of their offerings and those who have no sales process.
 In this instance, they will need to do some upfront work to get the most out of a funnel.
-If they are open to change, however, they can see dramatic improvements because their processes will be developed with funnels at the forefront.

 What’s the first thing an organization should do to develop a marketing funnel?